JunaidZulfiqar07/DAY-11-AI-Research-Assistant/README.md

 Sources
 ```

+### Research Rules

 The analyst is instructed to:

-* Use information from the collected sources
+* Use information from the provided research results
 * Avoid inventing facts
 * Avoid creating fake sources
 * Compare relevant information
+* Remove unnecessary duplication
-* Produce clear and professional results
+* Generate clear and professional results
 * Return structured JSON
+* Include source titles and URLs

 ---

 ## 📊 Research History

-Every completed research request can be stored in Google Sheets.
+Completed research requests can be stored in **Google Sheets**.

 ### Stored Information